learn-co-curriculum/dsc-postgrad-project-slide-design-lab/README.md

 10. Do your visuals cover at least 60% of the slide?

 Deconstruct:
- Do your visualization have all the necessary components?
+11. Do your visualization have all the necessary components?
+12. Does each visualization have **a point** ?
+13. Is it relevant to the analysis and fits into the narrative of the presentation?
+14. Is the most **important** part of the visualization highlighted?
+15. Is **everything labeled**?
+Each axis?
+Is there a legend? a title?
+16. Are **numbers in units people can understand**?
+Are the numbers on axis formatted appropriately?
+Are dollars with $ and percents with %?
+17. Is all text **readable**?
+Does any text overlap?
+18. Did you save each visuallizations to a **file**?